About Us

 Roxana Pardo Garcia

 Roxana Pardo Garcia aka La Roxay is a self-identifying Hood Intellectual Xingona who was born and raised on occupied Coast Salish Territory.
-Roxana is the Founder of La Roxay Productions and Hood Intellectual Xingona – and the current Owner, Cultural Worker, and Certified Xingona.
-She is also the Co-Founder and Project Lead of Alimentando al Pueblo.
+Roxana is the Certified Xingona, Founder, and Cultural Worker of two small businesses, La Roxay Productions and Hood Intellectual Xingona.
+She is also the Co-Founder and Executive Director of Alimentando al Pueblo, a nonprofit that won a 2022 MOHAI Everyday Hero Award.
+She is a graduate of Highline High School, the University of Washington, and forever a student of these streets and life.
+She was named one of Seattle Times 2020 Local Heroes, 2021 Burien Citizen of the Year and a Seattle Kraken Hero of the Deep.

 Roxana attended the University of Washington where she received her BA in American Ethnic Studies.
 While a student Roxana was an active part of MEChA, where many campaigns were fought for – and won – that centered the histories and experiences of Black, Indigenous, Students of color.
 Roxana graduated from UW being the first in her family to do so.